Schwabatron/Cpp_learning/README.md

-This repo is for the purpose of tracking my learning process with both the vim text editor, as well as learning c++.
+This repo is for the purpose of tracking my learning process of the C++ language

-For a long time ive been wanting to learn both of these, so this process should be fun and productive
+For a long time ive been wanting to learn C++ so this is a good opportunity to show that progress